 - Customers hate when they have to leave the site for email verification

-- Existing customers may have forgotten the passwords
+- Existing customers may have forgotten their passwords

 So, what’s the solution?
 You can allow your customers to sign up using their existing social media accounts.

-Shopify merchants can use apps like Growave to allow one-click social login, and the platforms like Wix, Squarespace, and BigCommerce provide in-build social login features.
+Shopify merchants can use apps like Growave to enable one-click social login in their store, and platforms like Wix, Squarespace, and BigCommerce provide in-build social login features.

 15. Provide Excellent Customer Support